KittenLord/summaries/rfc9110-HTTP-Semantics.md

 A client SHOULD send the highest version it supports, where major version is no higher than the server's, if it is known.
 A client MUST NOT send a version it doesn't supprot.

-A client MAY send a lower request version if it is know that the server incorrectly implemented HTTP spec, but only after at least one normal request has been attempted.
+A client MAY send a lower request version if it is known that the server incorrectly implemented HTTP spec, but only after at least one normal request has been attempted.

 A server SHOULD send the highest version it supports, that has a major version less than or equal to the request's.
 A server MUST NOT send a version to which it is not conformant.
 A server can send a 505 (HTTP Version Not Supported) for any version to refuse the client's major version.